-- Have one or more additional shapes cut out to provide to students.
-Ask students to extend their number systems to account for this additional shape. - Ask students to extend their number systems to include 4 shapes or more. - Try to identify which number a random permutation represents without counting all of the permutations that appear before it.
-Can you develop any rules? - Peter Denning explains how "representations of information are at the heart of computing" in this article: Computation: A new way of science.
+- Extend to 4 Symbol System: Have one or more additional shapes cut out to provide to students.
+Ask students to extend their number systems to account for this additional shape. - Try to identify which number a random permutation represents without counting all of the permutations that appear before it.
+Can you develop any rules? - Peter Denning explains how "representations of information are at the heart of computing" in this article Computation: A new way of science.
 Suggested activity: assign students to read and summarize the content.
 Follow with a class discussion.